 People in St Petersburg are also curious: since the end of the Soviet Union, they enjoy travelling abroad.
 Like most of the Russians, they also love visiting exhibitions and reading.
 Reading is extremely popular here, as it was in the past.
 Books are cheap, and one can afford to buy 5-10 books a month without serious damage to the family budget.

-In addition, they are also very fond of live performances at theatres.
-Since tickets are affordable, locals enjoy watching Russian drama, Russian ballet, Russian opera, musicals and other types of shows.
+In addition, they are also very fond of live performances at theatres and cinema.
+Since tickets are affordable, locals enjoy watching Russian drama, Russian ballet, Russian opera, musicals and other types of shows, including movies.

 Due to the unpredictable weather in St Petersburg, the mood of Russian people and their lifestyle really depends on the weather.